Last updated: 25 February 2021

 You can claim compensation for a power cut if:

-The outage was planned and you did not get at least two days' notice
+The outage was planned, and you weren’t given at least two days’ notice.

 You should contact your electricity distributor and make your claim within three months of your power being reconnected.